Erratum: Coding map for a contractive Markov system: General method

 It is easy to see that $\int \log Z^*d\Lambda$ is well defined, $K(\Lambda|\phi_0)\leq K^*(\Lambda|\phi_0)$ and $K(\Lambda|\phi_0)= K^*(\Lambda|\phi_0)$ if $\phi_0$ is $S$-invariant.
 Recall that $K\left(\Lambda|\phi_{0}\right)\geq 0$ (which follows immediately from the fact that $x\log x\geq x-1$ for all $x\geq 0$).

-We will use the finiteness of $K^*(\Lambda|\phi_0)$ for a computation of a lower bound for $\Phi(\Sigma)$ through the following lemma (we could refer to a stronger result which already has been obtained in Theorem 5 in \cite{Wer15}, but, in this case, a simple proof can be given). \begin{Lemma} Suppose $\Lambda\ll \phi_0$ and $K^*(\Lambda|\phi_0)<\infty$.
+We will use the finiteness of $K^*(\Lambda|\phi_0)$ for a computation of a lower bound for $\Phi(\Sigma)$ through the following lemma (we could refer to a stronger result which is already available in \cite{Wer15}, but, in this case, a simple proof can be given to make this paper more self contained). \begin{Lemma} Suppose $K^*(\Lambda|\phi_0)<\infty$.
 Then \\ (i)

 (ii)

 where $\hat\Phi = \Phi/\Phi(\Sigma)$ (in particular, $K(\Lambda|\hat\Phi)\leq K^*(\Lambda|\phi_0)$). \end{Lemma} \begin{proof} (i) Note that by the hypothesis $\int\log^+ Z^*d\Lambda<\infty$.
 Let $Q\in \B(\Sigma)$ such that $\Lambda(Q)>0$ and $(A_m)_{m\leq 0}\in\dot\C(Q)$.
 Let $0<\alpha<1$.
 Observe that, by the convexity of $x\mapsto e^{-x}$,